With Marie-Daphné Roy

 Have a minimum of yoga accessories at home in order to explore the supported variants of the yin postures seen during the training (2 to 4 blocks, 1 or 2 strap(s), 2 to 4 blankets, 1 bolster).

-A continuing education certification recognized by Yoga Alliance will be granted to yoga teachers who are already certified.
+A continuing education certification of 50 hours, recognized by Yoga Alliance will be granted to yoga teachers who are already certified.

 Participants must maintain a regular personal practice of yin yoga, in addition to their other personal practices, if applicable.